cvalenzuela/hpc/README.md

 ## Request CPU

 You can submit batch jobs in prince to schedule jobs.
+You can submit batch jobs in prince to schedule jobs.
 This requires to write custom bash scripts.
-You can also run in interactive mode:
+Batch jobs are great for longer jobs, and you can also run in interactive mode, which is great for short jobs and troubleshooting.

+To run in interactive mode:

 ```bash
 [NYUNetID@log-0 ~]$ srun --pty /bin/bash